youtube/cobalt/cobalt/site/docs/development/setup-windows.md

     section.
     </aside>

-1. Run the following in cmd:
+1. Create a virtual evnrionment by running the following in cmd:

     ```
     py -3 -m venv "%HOME%/.virtualenvs/cobalt_dev"